 Duties and Taxes: Import duties, taxes, and brokerage fees are not included in the shipping cost and will be collected upon delivery from the carrier based on value.
-We recommend shipping internationally via USPS as the brokerage fees are much less than FedEx.
+We recommend shipping internationally via USPS if available as the brokerage fees are much less than UPS or FedEx.

 You can check with your country’s customs office to determine what these additional costs will be.